Mastering the Art of Fraction Differentiation: A thorough look

 3. Simplifying Fractions (Finding Equivalent Fractions):

 Find the greatest common divisor (GCD) of the numerator and denominator, and divide both by the GCD.
-This reduces the fraction to its simplest form.
-Worth adding: for example, to simplify 12/18, the GCD is 6.
+Still, this reduces the fraction to its simplest form.
+Which means for example, to simplify 12/18, the GCD is 6.
 Dividing both by 6 gives 2/3.

 The Science Behind Fraction Differentiation